fabda/FiGoCo/README.md

 - a trained __model__ saved into HDF5 formation (Keras compliant)
 - a Python script __predict.py__ able to run your model (see __demos/predict.py__ on this repo to have an example)

-If you don't have one yet and you want to test this plugin, please found all needed files into the __Demo__ paragraph at the end of this page.
+If you don't have one model, images, python prediction scripts ..., you'll find all needed files into the __Demo__ paragraph at the end of this page.

 ### 1) Fiji & FiGoCo Plugin Installation